nicholas-net/Threat-Hunting-Scenario-Source-Leak/README.md

 <img width="508" height="76" alt="image" src="https://github.com/user-attachments/assets/caba74b6-d0a5-4327-bfc9-69e354b054f1" />

 **Notes:** At `9:38 PM` you can see the the registry changes in the first screenshot followed by `rundll32.exe` being executed shortly after.
+Registry modifications were followed by execution of a trusted Windows binary, indicating a UAC bypass technique to gain elevated privileges without user prompts.

 ---